 They aren’t quite microscopic, but they are pretty tough to spot.
-Instead, what you’ll see is the painful and frustrating symptoms of mites on cats.
+Instead, what you’ll see is the painful and frustrating symptoms of ear mites on cats and dogs.
 How to treat ear mites in cats?

 They thrive in moist, dark, and warm environments which is why your cat’s ears are the perfect home for ear mites to flourish.

-Ear mites bite into your cat's skin and latch on.
-They are a bit of a garbage pest, so they will feed on whatever debris passes by them, though blood and skin provide the most nutrients.
+Ear mites bite into your cat's skin in the ear canal and latch on.
+They are a bit of a garbage pest, so they will feed on whatever debris passes by them, though blood and skin oils provide the most nutrients.
 These tiny little pests that can barely be seen by the naked eye can do a lot of damage as they live their full life cycle attached to your kitty.

 Life Cycle of Ear Mites

 Unlike many pests that drop their eggs, mites fulfill their entire life cycle while attached to your pet.
-This life cycle takes about 3-4 weeks in total, going through 5 different stages:
+The life cycle of the ear mite takes about 3-4 weeks in total, going through 5 different stages:

 - Protonymphs (First Nymph Stage)